nickmalleson/surf/abm/surf-mason/README.md

 To test that everything works, you can either use one of the scripts in the <code>mason/start/</code> directory, or just run: <pre><code>java -Xmx200M -jar jar/mason.19.jar sim.display.Console</code></pre> (from the <code>surf/abm/surf-mason/mason/mason/</code> directory).

 ### Getting GeoMason

+**NOTE: I have now included geomason and the required libraries in the main git repository, so no need to download separately.
+The stuff below has some useful notes about installing, but it isn't necessary any more.**

 Now get and install the [GeoMason](http://cs.gmu.edu/~eclab/projects/mason/extensions/geomason/) extension to provide support for GIS things.